"Owners and drivers should remember that motor cars are on trial in England

 More interest than usual was aroused in 1971, when Her Majesty the Queen entered (but alas did not drive) a 70-year-old Daimler originally owned by her great grandfather King Edward VII and once driven by her father, King George VI.
 The car has been on many a Run since 1971 and completed the 56 odd miles driven by HRH Prince Michael of Kent and staff from the Royal household.

 HRH Prince Michael of Kent, President of The Royal Automobile Club, is a regular participant.
 He has driven a variety of vehicles, including the royal 1900 Daimler, the RAC's 1900 Simms (left) and the VCC's 1902 Wolseley (right).
-Other vehicles include a 1903 De Dion Bouton, an 1899 Wolseley, a 1903 De Dietrich, a 1904 Mercedes and a 1903 Napier Racing car.
+Other vehicles include a 1903 De Dion Bouton, an 1899 Wolseley, a 1903 De Dietrich, a 1904 Mercedes, 1903 Napier Racing car and a 1903 Daimler.

 In 1927, the first re-enactment, the Run was called "RUN TO BRIGHTON".
 The following two years the name changed to "OLD CROCKS' RUN TO BRIGHTON".
 From 1930 to 1956 the name changed to "COMMEMORATION RUN OF VETERAN CARS" with "LONDON - BRIGHTON" placed either before or after, also with either "-" or "TO".

 From 1957 to 1999 it seemed to change almost every year being: - LONDON TO BRIGHTON, RAC COMMEMORATION RUN, RAC VETERAN CAR RUN, KENCO RAC VETERAN CAR RUN, BENSON & HEDGES RAC VETERAN CAR RUN, TINDLE NEWSPAPERS RAC VETERAN CAR RUN or just VETERAN CAR RUN.
 Over the period there have been changes to where "LONDON TO BRIGHTON" was put, before or after.
 From 2000 to 2014 it had been the "LONDON TO BRIGHTON VETERAN CAR RUN".
 2014 and 2015 it became "BONHAMS LONDON TO BRIGHTON VETERAN CAR RUN".
 In the 2016 the name changed again to "Bonhams Veteran Car Run supported by Hiscox".
 In 2019 with Hiscox withdrawing from the partner's list the name reverted back to "BONHAMS LONDON TO BRIGHTON VETERAN CAR RUN".
-2020 the name changed back to "LONDON TO BRIGHTON VETERAN CAR RUN" for a short time then with new title partners it is now called RM SOTHEBY'S LONDON TO BRIGHTON VETERAN CAR RUN.
+2020 the name changed back to "LONDON TO BRIGHTON VETERAN CAR RUN" for a month or two, then with new title partners it is now called RM SOTHEBY'S LONDON TO BRIGHTON VETERAN CAR RUN.